chenzhiyuanding/czy.GitHub.io/index.md

 \*qiun@ikangtai.com

-Abstract: With the issuance of the national three-child policy, the field of female reproduction has attracted more and more attention.
-To care for female reproductive health and help the implementation of the government's three child policy, we have proposed an intelligent home pregnancy preparation management method based on multimodal data fusion, namely iFAM (Fertility Awareness Method, iFAM).
-This method introduces big data, multimodal data fusion and image recognition technology.
-By inputting multi-modal data such as menstrual cycle, basal body temperature, ovulation test paper and cervical mucus of the pregnant woman, it can automatically predict the ovulation day and menstrual period information of the pregnant woman.
-This improves the pregnancy success rate of pregnant women, breaks the limitations of the traditional method of finding the ovulation day through monomodal data, and facilitates the monitoring of pregnant women at home.
-Finally, compared with the single-mode method qualitatively and quantitatively, the preliminary experimental results show that the accuracy of iFAM method in identifying ovulation date is as high as 89%, and the accuracy in predicting menstrual period is as high as 93%, and the pregnancy success rate of pregnant women can be increased to 273% in at least nine cycles.
+*Abstract*—With the promulgation of the national three-child policy, the field of female reproduction has received more and more attention.
+In order to care for female reproductive health and help the implementation of the government's three-child policy, we propose a smart home pregnancy preparation based on multimodal data fusion Management method, namely iFAM (Intellgent Fertility Awareness Method, iFAM).
+This method introduces big data, multi-modal data fusion and image recognition technology.
+By inputting multi-modal data such as menstrual cycle, basal body temperature, ovulation test strips and cervical mucus of pregnant women, it can intelligently predict ovulation day and menstrual period information, breaking the traditional Methods The limitation of ovulation day was found through unimodal data, so as to improve the pregnancy success rate of pregnant women.
+In addition, the method has been successfully deployed in the Shecare APP, which enables women who are preparing to conceive to monitor the ovulation day at home.
+Finally, the qualitative and quantitative comparison between the iFAM method and the traditional method of predicting ovulation day, preliminary experimental results show that the accuracy of FAM method in identifying ovulation day is as high as 89%, the accuracy in predicting menstrual period is as high as 93%, and the pregnancy success rate of pregnant women can be improved. to 273%.

-Key words: multimodal data fusion; iFAM; ovulation day; menstrual period information
+Keywords- multimodal data fusion; iFAM; ovulation day; menstrual period information

 ## INCTRODCTION